-Section 2 is a discussion of polysemy in contrast with homonymy and contextual variation, concluding with a definition of polysemy that is subsequently applied to affixes.
-Section 3 is a brief overview of the typology of affixes.
+Section 2 places polysemy in contrast with homonymy and contextual variation, concluding with a definition of polysemy that is subsequently applied to affixes.
+Section 3 offers a brief overview of the typology of affixes.
 Sections 4 and 5 present polysemous affixes in detail.
-The analyses of polysemous affixes in this article are based on investigations not just of single affixes, but of entire systems of affixation.
-Each section begins with a general picture of the patterns of polysemy active in the given system and then proceeds to a more thorough examination of a single affix.
+The analyses of polysemous affixes in this entry are based on investigations not just of single affixes but of entire systems of affixation.
+Each section begins with a general picture of the patterns of polysemy that are active in a given system, then proceeds to a thorough examination of a single affix.
 The overall system of perfectivization by means of prefixation in Russian is the topic of Section 4.
-Seventeen prefixes perform this function in Russian, sixteen of which are polysemous.
-The array of meanings expressed by each prefix is presented, and this is followed up by a thorough illustration of the polysemy of one prefix: raz- ‘apart’.
+Seventeen prefixes perform this function in Russian, 16 of which are polysemous.
+The array of meanings expressed by each prefix is presented.
+This is followed by a thorough illustration of the polysemy of one prefix: raz- ‘apart’.
 Section 5 takes as its point of departure a study of 212 derivational suffixes in Czech.
-The polysemy patterns of sixteen of the most common Czech suffixes are displayed, and one suffix, -ník (mostly used to form nouns referring to agents and entities), is singled out for detailed analysis.
+The polysemy patterns of 16 of the most common Czech suffixes are displayed, and one suffix, -ník (used mostly to form nouns that refer to agents and entities), is singled out for detailed analysis.
 Conclusions and suggestions for future research are offered in Section 6.

 Illustrative examples are annotated in square brackets using standard Leipzig morpheme-by-morpheme glossing, which entails the addition of hyphens that are not part of the standard orthography of Russian and Czech.
-Both the Leipzig standard abbreviations for grammatical values and the meanings of affixes are cited using small caps.
+Both the Leipzig standard abbreviations for grammatical values and the meanings of affixes are given in small caps.

-<A>2 2 Polysemy
+<A>2 Polysemy

-<P>We can begin with a preliminary definition of polysemy as in (1).
+<P>One can begin with a preliminary definition of polysemy, as in (1).

 <NEX>